Wundero/ProjectRay/README.md

 This plugin also has internal support for customizable ChatChannels, which are customizable and have an in-game builder.

 __View information about channels [[Here]](https://github.com/Wundero/Ray/wiki/Channels).__
-## Tags
-Tags are a generic "button" that can be used in chat to create dynamic effects.
-There are several types of tags included in the plugin.

-__View information about tags [[Here]](https://github.com/Wundero/Ray/wiki/Tags).__

 ### Extras
 Download: [__[Here]__](https://github.com/Wundero/Ray/releases)